matestack/matestack-ui-core/docs/components/action.md

       action action_config do
         button text: 'Click me!'
       end
-      # here, we have an async component gets rerendered on action success
+      # here, we have an async component gets re-rendered on action success
       async rerender_on: 'my_action_success' do
         div id: 'my-div' do
           plain "#{DateTime.now.strftime('%Q')}"